citizenfx/fivem-docs/content/docs/scripting-reference/resource-manifest/resource-manifest.md

 ### convar_category

-When present adds the specified convars to the 'Project Settings' page in FXDK.
+When present adds the specified convars to the 'Project Settings' page in FxDK.

 #### Convar types: